 In August 2017, EJA filed Federal Court proceedings against the Commonwealth Bank of Australia (CBA) on behalf of Guy and Kim Abrahams for failing to adequately disclose climate change risk in the bank’s 2016 annual report.

-The proceeding is the first legal action by shareholders against a bank anywhere in the world that will test how public companies should disclose information about climate change risks in their annual reports.
+This was the first case in the world brought by shareholders to test how banks should disclose information about climate change risks in their annual reports.

-The claim alleges that climate change risks pose material or major risks to the bank and by not disclosing the risks climate change poses to its business, CBA failed to give a true and fair view of its financial position and performance, in contravention of s 297 of the Corporations Act.
+The claim alleged that climate change risks posed material or major risks to the bank and by not disclosing the risks climate change poses to its business, CBA failed to give a true and fair view of its financial position and performance, in contravention of s 297 of the Corporations Act.

 The claim also alleged that the directors’ report in the 2016 annual report inadequately disclosed climate change risks that investors reasonably required to make an informed assessment of the bank’s operations, financial position, business strategies and prospects for future financial years, as required by s 299A of the Corporations Act.

 The case also raised concerns about the risks, including reputational risks, of the Commonwealth Bank providing financial assistance or funding to Adani’s proposed Carmichael coal mine project.
 The Abrahams alleged that due to the very public controversy surrounding Adani’s Carmichael project, CBA knew or should have known that the provision of any form of financial assistance for funding for mine would pose material or major risks to the bank.
 The shareholders say those risks should have been disclosed in the 2016 annual report.

 The Abrahams sought a declaration that CBA failed to adequately disclose climate change risks in its 2016 annual report, contravening sections 297 and 299A of the Corporations Act, and an injunction to stop the bank making the same omissions in future annual reports.